gregl83/mknft/README.md

 # mknft

-Toolset for creating NFTs from Photoshop layer combinations.
+Toolset to create NFTs from Photoshop layer group combinations.

-- Attributes using PSD layer group names
+- Attributes are organized by PSD layer groups
+- Attribute values comprise of layers in each group
-- Combinations of layers from each groups
+- Combinations of attribute values, layers in group, for unique NFTs
-- Layer names as attribute values
-- Weighted selection of layers from configuration file
+- Weighted selection of layers using configuration file
-- Exclusion lists for layers that aren't compatible
+- Exclusion lists prevent incompatible layers from being combined
+- PSD groups or layers can be ignored with *_* prefix
 - Publish composite images to OpenSea as NFTs

-**IN DEVELOPMENT / TESTING**
+**Status:** Beta Development

 ## Requirements

+- Photoshop PSD (layers in groups)
+- MetaMask Wallet (for publish command)

 // todo